MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 ## Raise Hand API

 > [!NOTE]
-> Raise hand API is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
+> The Raise Hand API is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).

 The `onRaisehandChangeHandler` API allows an app to show if the user has raised hand during the meeting.
 The API is available through the Teams client SDK.

 > [!NOTE]
-> Raise hand API isn't applicable for pre-meeting and post-meeting scenarios.
+> The Raise Hand API isn't applicable for pre-meeting and post-meeting scenarios.

 The following is an example of the payload request: